apache/spark/docs/job-scheduling.md

   [YARN Spark Properties](running-on-yarn.html#spark-properties).
 * **K8s:** The same as the situation with Yarn, please refer to the description of Yarn above.
-Furthermore, Spark on K8s offers higher priority versions of spark.kubernetes.executor.limit.core and spark.kubernetes.executor.request.core than spark.executor.core.
+Furthermore, Spark on K8s offers higher priority versions of spark.kubernetes.executor.limit.core and spark.kubernetes.executor.request.cores than spark.executor.cores.
 For more information, see the [K8s Spark Properties](running-on-kubernetes.html#spark-properties).

 Note that none of the modes currently provide memory sharing across applications.
 If you would like to share